Here’s our no-stress guide to filing your taxes — and getting it right — if you've never done it before.

 Not filing.
-If you're a single filer and made more than $12,200 in 2019, you must file an income tax return.
+If you're a single filer under 65 and made more than $12,550 in 2021 you must file an income tax return.
 If you don't file, not only are there potential penalties, but you also could also miss out on a refund if your employer withheld income tax from your pay.

 Filing a return without having the required documents.
 If you don’t report your income and expenses correctly, you may wind up paying more or less than you should.

 Even worse, if the IRS audits you and finds a mistake in your taxes, you could be charged an additional 20% penalty on top of any taxes you owe.